 - - -

-As I wrote about some other time, even leftovers can make you feel like a king.
-This time too, all I ate were “luxury leftovers” warmed up in the microwave: slow-cooked ribs from the day before, some old boiled potatoes that were left over from making a pie, and a dollop of beetroot salad.
-But as I ate, as I heard the sound of my knife and fork on my plate, and as I chewed on these delicious fatty ribs falling off the bone, I realized how satisfied I just became.
-An idea that was now a reality made a difference to my day, and I leaned back on my chair thinking I rediscovered the meaning of carpe diem
+As I wrote some other time, even leftovers can make you feel like a king.
+This time too, all I ate were microwave-heated “luxury leftovers”: slow-cooked ribs from the day before, some old boiled potatoes that were left over from making a pie, and a dollop of beetroot salad.
+But as I ate – as I heard the sound of my knife and fork on my plate and as I chewed on these delicious fatty ribs falling off the bone – I realized how satisfied I just became.
+An idea that was now a reality made a difference to my day, and I leaned back on my chair grinning to myself, thinking I rediscovered the meaning of carpe diem

 and topped that meal off with some watermelon slices and glass of vermouth.
 And I smiled to myself.
-My goodness, this wasn't bad at all!
-I was genuinely enjoying myself.
+My goodness, this isn't bad at all!

 Some time when biting into that watermelon, I realized the power of the now.
 It's not every day that one gets to capture it, but when it does happen, everything else seizes to matter and you have just this one extended moment when everything in the world is good.